Technical Deep-Dive

 Sticker System

-49 custom stickers are organized into five rarity tiers: Common, Uncommon, Rare, Epic, and Legendary.
+54 custom stickers span four rarity tiers (Common, Rare, Epic, and Legendary), plus dedicated Flight and Road sets.
 Each sticker has a set of contextual rules that determine when it is awarded.
 Rules evaluate venue category (coffee shop, bar, airport, gym), time of day (morning, late night), visit frequency (first visit, 10th visit, 50th visit), and special conditions (checked in during rain, visited 5 countries).

 The sticker rule engine runs as both a real-time post-check-in evaluation and a batch cron job (jobs/contextual_stickers.php) that retroactively evaluates all historical check-ins against newly added rules.
 This ensures that importing 6,700+ Swarm check-ins immediately populates the sticker collection without requiring manual check-ins.